mikebelanger/karax_tables/README.md

 users.add(User(username: "david", id: 2, user_kind: Supervisor))
 users.add(User(username: "rob", id: 4, user_kind: Admin))
 ```

-You could just write the HTML table yourself, with the help of Karax.
-While writing an HTML table isn't the hardest thing in the world, you have lots of tables - and its getting tedious and error prone.
-Furthermore, your database/objects schema are growing, making revisions/maitenence a source of burnout.

-### Simple Example

 Taking the above code, we could render out an HTML like so:

 ```nimrod